purelyKai/AdventureDB/backend/README.md

 ## Setup

-Create a `.env` file with the properties detailed in `.env.local`.
+To setup this project, you will need to create a `.env` file as per the `.env.example` file, which contains the port consistent with the frontend and your database credentials.

-## Start Server
+## Running on the OSU ENGR Servers

-To start for the first time or restart with a new build, you will only need to run the master script:
+Set up is a comprehensive commmand that is the only one you will need.
+It will install dependencies, build, then start or restart the server using the `forever` command.

 ```bash
 npm run start:prod